Lack of Attention to Detail Can Sink the Ship

 The report highlights how disruptions to a crew’s routine, increased workload, and shift changes can increase the risk of errors, especially during short sea voyages.
 The report reminds operators and crew that careful attention to detail is required to complete tasks and ensure up-to-date information is provided at shift changeovers.

 Read the final report from ATSB to learn the events and actions that preceded the first engineer responding to the alarm, the repairs and conditions placed on the ship, and discover how investigations ensued and were wrapped up.

 TapRooT® has a team of investigators and instructors with years of extensive training ready to offer assistance worldwide.
-We also offer ongoing support to our clients through FREE NEWSLETTERS and ROOT CAUSE TIP VIDEOS, the ROOT CAUSE ANALYSIS BLOG, and our annual GLOBAL TAPROOT® SUMMIT.
+We also offer ongoing support to our clients through free newsletters and root cause analysis tip videos, the root cause analysis blog, and our annual Global TapRooT®.

-Register for one of our COURSES.
-We offer a basic 2-DAY COURSE and an advanced 5-DAY COURSE.
-CONTACT US, or call 865.539.2139 about having a course at your facility, or for further root cause analysis opportunities.
+Register for a TapRooT® course.
+We offer a basic 2-day course and an advanced 5-day course.
+Contact us, or call 865.539.2139 about having a course at your facility, or for further root cause analysis opportunities.
 We’re here to find solutions for you.